archcoding-books/papers/distributed_system/raft/raft.md

 Property does not hold, then we prove a contradiction.
 Suppose the leader for term T (leaderT)commitsalog entry from its term, but that log entry is not stored by the leader of some future term.
-Consider the smallest term U
+Consider the smallest term U >T whose leader(leaderU) does not store the entry.
->Twhoseleader(leaderU)doesnotstoretheentry.

 1. The committed entry must have been absent from leaderU’s log at the time of its election (leaders never